 Last, we asked Supporting Partners to weigh in on the question of “What do you think the industry needs to bring EMIS into the mainstream more rapidly?

 The Supporting Partners are in clear support of having an EMIS component in building energy codes.
 The LBNL team is pursuing several avenues to understand what it would take to codify EMIS for commercial buildings.

-If you want to hear more about this Survey and the third year Campaign results on the costs and benefits of EMIS, please register for the webinar “Year 3 Outcomes from Smart Energy Analytics Campaign” presented on October 30th, 11am-12pm PST.
+If you want to hear more about this Survey and the third year Campaign results on the costs and benefits of EMIS, please see the recorded webinar “Year 3 Outcomes from Smart Energy Analytics Campaign” presented on October 30th, 2019.